abouchard-ds/QA.d/README.md

 </p>

 QA.d (QuantitativeAnalysis.downloader) is a bash script to automatically download historical stocks data from [Yahoo!
 Finance](https://login.yahoo.com/config/login?.intl=ca&.lang=en-CA&.src=finance&.done=https%3A%2F%2Fca.finance.yahoo.com%2F) (as data source) and format it as CSV file.
 It uses zenity to create a simple GUI.
 You can download historical data from anytime until yesterday at midnight (in the extent it is available on Y!Finance).

+This program was made as *a learning instrument* for bash scripting, creating simple dialogs with zenity and learning Github.

 ## Features